Culture of Bermuda

 The culture of Bermuda reflects the heritage of its people, who are chiefly of Native American, African, and European descent.
 A small percentage of Asians also live on the island.
 Although Bermuda is an overseas territory of the United Kingdom, it also has strong historical links with the United States.
 On one hand, Bermudians seem British in their customs - for example, playing cricket, driving on the left, and having Queen Elizabeth II on their banknotes.
 At the same time, a strong North American cultural influence is obvious: the currency is on par with the US Dollar; Bermudians frequently watch television from the US.
 Dress in Bermuda, however, is distinct from either American or British styles.
-While in the US or Britain, shorts are considered casual dress, Bermuda shorts are considered to be formal attire in Bermuda, and are worn with a jacket and tie.
+While in the US or the United Kingdom, shorts are considered casual dress, Bermuda shorts are considered to be formal attire in Bermuda, and are worn with a jacket and tie.

 Bermudians may seem more conservative than people in the UK or North America, and are more concerned with etiquette.
 The islanders highly value protocol, and place a great emphasis on pomp and ceremony.
 For example, to ask somebody for directions in Bermuda without first saying 'good morning' or 'good afternoon' is considered to be abrupt and rude.
 This causes misunderstandings and embarrassment on the part of many US or British visitors, for whom this is perfectly normal, and who intend no offense.
 Topless sunbathing is not simply frowned upon as immodest - it is against the law.

 However, Bermudians can also be tolerant of behaviour that would be considered eccentric elsewhere.
 One example is Johnny Barnes, a retired bus driver who stood by the road in Hamilton, greeting commuters on their way to work, often by name, wishing them a good morning, and telling them all I love you!.
 So great is the esteem in which he is held locally that a statue of him now stands in Hamilton.